bbauska/meta-react-basics/README.md

 Learn by doing, try to make an example app.

-Don\'t go and try to create the most complex app you\'ve ever heard of.
+Don&apos;t go and try to create the most complex app you&apos;ve ever heard of.

 I would say start simple.
-Make sure you\'re using best practices.
+Make sure you&apos;re using best practices.

-Continuously reference documentation to see if you\'re using hooks the way you\'re supposed to and that thing.
+Continuously reference documentation to see if you&apos;re using hooks the way you&apos;re supposed to and that thing.

 It should come pretty easily.